-The research for more and more substantial ways of supporting this population, together with the constant need to manage and exploit the massive amount of seemingly useless materials (life jackets, boats, plastic-glass bottles, etc.) piled on the coasts of the island, gave birth to the Lesvos Solidarity projects: Safe Passage Bags and Humade Crafts both of them housed in Mosaik Support Center in Mitilini, Lesvos.
+The research for more and more substantial ways of supporting this population, together with the constant need to manage and exploit the massive amount of seemingly useless materials (life jackets, boats, plastic-glass bottles, etc.) piled on the coasts of the island, gave birth to the Lesvos Solidarity workshops: Safe Passage Bags and Humade Crafts both of them housed in Mosaik Support Center in Mytilini, Lesvos.

-The Safe Passage Bags workshop, was created in the summer of 2015 in Lesvos and it has developed as one of the key integration and educational projects of Lesvos Solidarity.
-It is an upcycling project where bags are being created by refugees and locals living on the island.
-The bags are created with the lifejackets and dinghy boats left on the shorelines of Lesvos, and used by refugees that have crossed the Aegean Sea from Turkey.
-They are a symbol of the unsafe passage millions of refugees are forced to undertake as a result of inhumane European border policies.
-The bags, which are recycled and made by refugees, are a symbol of hope.
-Rather than leaving the used lifejackets and dinghies buried in a land field, we wanted to give them a new meaning, and generate a positive reminder that ‘where there is a will there is a way.
+The Safe Passage Bags Workshop was created in the summer of 2015 in Lesvos, as one of the key integration and educational projects of Lesvos Solidarity.
+It is an upcycling project where bags are being created by refugees, together with locals living on the island.
+They are made with the lifejackets and dinghies left on the shorelines of Lesvos, used by refugees as they cross the Aegean Sea from Turkey, as well as other migration-related material such as tents and superfluous donated clothes.
+The bags are symbols of hope, despite the unsafe passage millions are forced to undertake as a result of inhumane European border policies.

 The Safe Passage Bags workshop is therefore the legacy of the refugees to the society.
-Each bag carries with it the history of a forced travel, each bag will constitute in the future a solid historical proof of where violence can lead to, distributed among the people who care.
-Carrying a Safe Passage bag is therefore a reminder: "No one puts their child on a boat, unless the sea is safer than the land" (Warsan Shire).
+Each bag carries with it the history of forced travel, and a reminder that: “No one puts their child on a boat, unless the sea is safer than the land” (Warsan Shire)

-The Humade Crafts workshop was established in June 2017 and is an innovative idea that aims at education, vocational training and social inclusion.
-Having as a start line the respect for the environment and the natural resources, various methods of recycling and re-use of these materials have been explored.
-The project aims at: sensitizing people, developing their creativity and ingenuity, inspiring concepts such as recycling, processing and transformation of useless materials and the rational use of them.
-Moreover, it facilitates the reduction of waste volume, promotion of the art of re-use, cultivation of environmental responsibility, strengthening of the economy, limitation of the over-consumption, while creates remarkable and unique pieces of art.
+The Humade Crafts Workshop was established in June 2017, as an innovative idea that aims at education, vocational training, and social inclusion with a focus on re-use and recycling artistically.
+The project helps people develop their creativity and ingenuity, facilitating the reduction of waste volume, cultivation of environmental responsibility, strengthening of the economy, limitation of over-consumption, and is a venue for unique pieces of art.